 Thrive’s mission is to make you feel seen, heard and understood.
 Thrive stands out, given its founder’s 17 years of education and practice in treating post-traumatic stress and trauma.
 Trauma experts leading the therapy improves outcomes as opposed to sessions conducted by well-intentioned but often under-trained guides.

 Clinical details aside, Thrive is here to help you realize that you aren’t broken and that your struggles make sense.
-They go the extra mile to honor the individual journey of each client in a way that feels safe, non-transactional and free from jargon.
+They go the extra mile to honour each client’s individual journey in a way that feels safe, non-transactional and free from jargon.
 Learn more about Thrive here.

 The Thrive Approach

-The 1970s saw psychedelics made illegal in part due to their reckless use over the prior decade.
-Thrive helps to prevent this happening again by having several careful assessment and preparation sessions with a counsellor of your choice before any psychedelic work.
-These planning sessions may be done in person for those in the Greater Vancouver area or via Zoom for those coming from afar.
+Thrive begins with several careful assessment and preparation sessions with a counsellor of your choice before any therapy sessions.
+These planning sessions may be in-person for those in the Greater Vancouver area or via Zoom for those coming from afar.

-Following that, you will meet with your counsellor and a second facilitator for the treatment day in 1 of 3 themed rooms: jungle, desert or meditation.
-Afterwards, a strong emphasis is placed on integration of the trip—the practice of translating the work to meaningful change in your life.
+Following that, you will meet with your counsellor and a second facilitator for therapy in 1 of 3 themed rooms: jungle, desert or meditation.
+Afterwards, the treatment program strongly emphasizes integration — translating the work into meaningful life changes.

 Book a consultation appointment.

 We, Amigos, believe in a better future for all Canadians struggling with mental health-related issues.

 Psychedelic Therapy: Everything You Need to Know about this Emerging Field